-- 4.1 The basis for fixing the liquidator's remuneration is set out in Rules 4.127 4.127B of the Insolvency Rules 1986.
-The Rules state that the remuneration shall be fixed either: - as a percentage of the value of the assets which are realised or distributed or both, or - by reference to the time properly given by the liquidator and his staff in attending to matters arising in the liquidation.
+- 4.1 The basis for fixing the liquidator's remuneration is set out in rule 4.134 of the Insolvency Rules (Northern Ireland) 1991.
+The Rule states that the remuneration shall be fixed either: - as a percentage of the value of the assets which are realised or distributed or both, or - by reference to the time properly given by the liquidator and his staff in attending to matters arising in the liquidation.

-It is for the liquidation committee (if there is one) to determine on which of these bases the remuneration is to be fixed, and if it is to be fixed as a percentage, to fix the percentage to be applied.
-Rule 4.127 says that in arriving at its decision the committee shall have regard to the following matters:
+It is for the liquidation committee (if there is one) to determine on which of these bases the remuneration is to be fixed, and if it is to be fixed as a percentage, to fix the percentage to be applied. rule 4.134 says that in arriving at its decision the committee shall have regard to the following matters:

 - the complexity (or otherwise) of the case; - any responsibility of an exceptional kind or degree which falls on the liquidator in connection with the insolvency; - the effectiveness with which the liquidator appears to be carrying out, or to have carried out, his duties; - the value and nature of the assets which the liquidator has to deal with. - 4.2 If there is no liquidation committee, or the committee does not make the requisite determination, the liquidator's remuneration may be fixed by a resolution of a meeting of creditors.
 The creditors take account of the same matters as the committee would.
 A resolution specifying the terms on which the liquidator is to be remunerated may be taken at the meeting which appoints the liquidator.
-If the remuneration is not fixed in any of these ways, it will be in accordance with a scale set out in the Rules.
+If the remuneration is not fixed in any of these ways, it will be in accordance with the scale laid down for official receivers.